-During my first pregnancy I measured small repeatedly and was eventually induced early due to Pixie’s failure to thrive.
-However, after my first growth scan came back okay, I became a little complacent: whereas I’d previously found myself worrying about normal pregnancy bump size and whether I fit into those parameters, the concern suddenly left me.
+During my first pregnancy I was repeatedly measured as having a small baby bump and was eventually induced early due to Pixie’s failure to thrive.
+However, after my first growth scan came back okay, I became a little complacent: whereas I’d previously found myself worrying about normal pregnancy bump size or average baby bump size, and whether I fit into those parameters, the concern suddenly left me.
 And that, of course, was when things got serious…

 I discovered this after asking some fellow bloggers to share their photos with me.
-I was amazed at what I saw, and also fascinated and awed.
+I was amazed, fascinated and awed at what I saw, both in terms of baby bump size and shape.

 Normal Pregnancy Bump Size and Shape?

-The shots I saw really illustrate that there is no ‘normal’ when it comes to our bumps, so I want to share with you too!
+The shots I saw really illustrate that there is no ‘normal’ or average bump size when it comes to our babies:

 L-R: Mummy in a Tutu – taken at 34+3 and baby born 34+5 at 5lb 9oz; The Mummy Adventure – taken at 38 weeks and baby born 39+3 at 7lb 13oz; Something About Baby – taken at 40+5 and baby born 40+11 at 10lb 3oz.